-Finally, active participation in Codex forums like CCCF and CCMAS is vital to represent Arab interests and share experiences throughout the implementation process
+Finally, active participation in Codex forums like CCCF and CCMAS is vital to represent national/regional interests and share experiences throughout the implementation process.

-I. Agenda item 16: Application of maximum levels to multi-ingredient products CL 2025/03-CF
+Agenda Item 16: Application of maximum levels to multi-ingredient products CL 2025/03-CF

 At CCCF17 (2024), questions were raised about maximum levels (MLs) for mycotoxins in spice mixtures.